Mavia-Ahmed/Agentic-Ai-Piaic-Projects-Q2/Assignment_Projects/README.md

 3. Open the Jupyter Notebook in your browser or upload it to Google Colab.

 ## Projects
-- Hello Gemini by LangChain

-### Description
-This project, **Hello Gemini**, is an introductory implementation of the LangChain framework.
+- Hello Gemini by LangChain: This project, **Hello Gemini**, is an introductory implementation of the LangChain framework.
 LangChain is a powerful tool for building applications powered by large language models (LLMs).
 The notebook demonstrates how to get started with LangChain by showcasing basic concepts and functionalities.

-### Key Features
-- **Introduction to LangChain:** Explains the core structure and utilities of LangChain.
-- **Hands-on Example:** Includes a step-by-step guide to implement a simple LangChain workflow.
-- **Exploration of Gemini Capabilities:** Highlights LangChain's potential for creating interactive AI-based workflows.

-### Technologies Used
-- **Python:** The primary programming language.
-- **LangChain:** A framework for building LLM-powered applications.
-- **Jupyter Notebook:** For writing and running the code interactively.

 - rag:
 - function/tool calling
 - finetunning